---

 When the number of external instruments is greater that the number of

-endogenous variables, the empirical moments can't be simultanoulsy set
+endogenous variables, the empirical moments can't be simultaneously set

 to 0 and a quadratic form of the empirical moments is minimized.
 The